Elladavyson/Antidepressant_MWAS/README.md

 `Lasso_regression_DNAm`: The LASSO model `antidep_resid ~ DNAm + covars` was run using the R package `biglasso`.
 All non-zero features were then extracted with their corresponding weights.
 These are then saved as the weights file to be used in the calculation of MRS in external cohorts.

-## Calculating MRS in an external cohort
+## Calculating MRS in an external cohorts

 ### Shared files needed